 though the real stench of rotten eggs is a mile or so

-of sulfur, and the venting fumaroles in the area
+of sulfur, and the venting fumaroles in the area are

-and the offshore island of Ischia are also the sites
+the offshore island of Ischia are also the sites of

 To take a long view, much of this volcanic activity certainly took place when the Mediterranean dried up about seven million years ago.
 Continental drift had actually created a large enclosed sea, which then evaporated, leaving thick deposits of salt between Italy and Spain.
 Oceanologists have now seen how the rivers of France carved deeply into such deposits at the bottom of the great, empty pre-Mediterranean bathtub, proving that it was indeed empty.
 With only rivers flowing in, this inland sea (like the Black Sea which evaporated at the same time) did, indeed, disappear.

 When the land bridge of Gibraltar gave way, it is estimated that a volume of water equal to three or four hundred Niagaras started flowing into the basin, refilling the Mediterranean in about a century.
 It must have been quite a show for our hominid ancestors grunting around for roots and berries on the slopes of the Atlas Mountains in North Africa —("Holy Archaeopteryx!
 Look at all that wet stuff!
 I'd better evolve some brains, learn how to use tools and start building a raft!")